Skip to main content

 Every integration creates a pathway between systems, so access should be limited to what the connection actually needs.

 A CRM sync does not need unlimited access to every record.
 A payment integration should not expose sensitive payment details unnecessarily.
 A reporting connector should only retrieve the data needed for measurement.
+A webhook should not accept unauthenticated requests from unknown sources.

-For integration work, the key point is simple: each connection should have a defined purpose, limited permissions, controlled credentials, and clear ownership.
 Broader security planning belongs to the security and reliability layer, but integration still needs basic access discipline because every connection creates a potential point of risk.

 Making Integration Failures Visible